rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The important question is, how far are we using them ?
 Are we opening our joints and ligaments enough, so we can clean up the toxins and the stress of life ?

 Our body depends on our joints, ligaments and our deep tissue to move.
-They form a connection network between bones and muscles.
+They are the connections between bones and muscles.

-To loose one of these connections could have a devastating impact in our body network flow.
+To loose one of these connections could have a devastating impact in our body.

 Evolutionary speaking, we would be a much easier pray.

-The body 'architecture' limited the motion for joints and ligaments between a certain security range.
+To secure our movement, the body 'architecture'  limited the motion for joints and ligaments between a certain security range.

 Who is the guardian keeping joints and ligaments in a secure range ?
 Muscles.

-Among other things, muscles make sure our joints and ligaments do not bend or stretch over a certain limit, so they don't break apart.
+Among other things, muscles try their best to protect our joints and ligaments on bending or stretching over a certain limit.

 We all started life physically loosen.
 A baby can touch its heels on the back of its skull if needed.